 Honestly, this stuff is good on almost anything!
 Definitely cheese – with goat cheese, cream cheese and brie being my favourite pairings.
 It’ll elevate any charcuterie board, burger or sandwich and sure as heck deserves a spot on any party food table.
+I love it on top of crackers or homemade bread.
 I even love it as a glaze for chicken or pork, on vegetables or, my latest creation, on a pound of crispy chicken wings!

 The sky is seriously the limit with this one!

 - 1.5 cups Red Bell Pepper (~ 1 large), seeded and chopped

 - 1.5 cups White Vinegar

 - 1 (170 ml.) package Liquid Pectin